Hello Bizzy Bees!

 One of our favorite people introduced during the show was Jaiya who is a somatic sexologist.
 On her website, missjaiya.com, she has a Basic Quiz (Free) or an In-Depth Quiz (for $17) that you can take to determine what you primary Erotic Blueprint is by answering a few questions about what turns you on sexually and your primary sexual desires.

-This was so much fun for Jessie and I to do together, becuase we have had such a great relationship because of learning about our love languages, why shoudn’t we know about our erotic blueprints as well.
-Armed with this information, I can help Jessie get her sexual needs met and she can know me better too!
+This was so much fun for Jessica and I to do together, becuase we have had such a great relationship because of learning about our love languages, why shoudn’t we know about our erotic blueprints as well.
+Armed with this information, I can help Jessica get her sexual needs met and she can know me better too!

 The “5 Erotic Blueprint Types” are: